Coming Out (novel)

-Coming Out is a novel by Danielle Steel, published by Random House in June 2006.
-The book is Steel's sixty-ninth novel.
+Coming Out is a novel by American author Danielle Steel, published by Random House in June 2006.
+It is Steel's sixty-ninth novel.

 Synopsis

-Olympia Crawford Rubinstein, lawyer, wife and mother to twin daughters, a son in college and one in kindergarten, Olympia' life is perfect.
-Until she opens an invitation for her daughters to attend the most exclusive coming-out ball in New York–and chaos erupts all around her.
-One twin is outraged whilst the other is ecstatic.
-Her husband is appalled and as her family is thrown into disarray, the ball turns out to be a blessing in disguise as old wounds are healed and the family learn acceptance and love are all they ever needed.
+Olympia Crawford Rubinstein is a lawyer, wife and mother to twin daughters, a son in college, and one in kindergarten.
+Her life is perfect, until she opens an invitation for her daughters to attend the most exclusive coming-out ball in New York, and chaos erupts all around her.
+One twin is outraged while the other is ecstatic.
+Her husband is appalled.
+As her family is thrown into disarray, the ball turns out to be a blessing in disguise, as old wounds are healed and the family learn that acceptance and love are all they ever needed.